seth98128/sethyboi-dotfiles/README.md

 you might tweak the code a lil bit if you running some issues

-yes and idk how to commit with git lol :P
+oh and btw rofi might be a bit transparent cuz idk how to fix that lol